unikraft/eurosys21-artifacts/README.md

 ## Running experiments

-We have wrapped all the individual experiments with the `run.sh` tool:
+We have wrapped all the individual experiments with the `run.sh` tool.
+This script will install the necessary dependencies for all experiments (excluding Docker) only for Debian Buster.

 ```
 ./run.sh - Run all or a specific experiment.